tk-aria/gollvm/README.md

 ## Can I use the race detector?  <a name="racedetector"></a>

 Gollvm does not support the Go race detector; please use the main Go compiler for this purpose.

+## I am seeing "undefined symbol: `__get_cpuid_count`" from my gollvm install <a name="getcpuidcount_undefined">

+The Gollvm build procedure requires an up-to-date C/C++ compiler; there is code in the gollvm runtime (libgo) that refers to functions defined in `<cpuid.h>`, however some older versions of clang (prior to 5.0) don't provide definitions for all the needed functions.
+If you encounter this problem, rerun `cmake` to configure your build to use a more recent version of Clang (or use GCC).